WHAT IS MENOPAUSE?

 Your doctor may recommend blood tests to check the following:

-FSH and LH are produced by the pituitary, a small endocrine gland located at the base of the brain.
-Each month, FSH and LH are involved in the production of an egg from our ovaries.
-As the number of eggs diminishes with ageing, the brain produces increasing levels of FSH and LH to encourage the ovaries to keep ovulating.
-Therefore, these levels can be raised before the last period occurs, which means it’s not a reliable test for the diagnosis of menopause.
+As the number of eggs decrease with ageing, the brain produces increasing levels of FSH and LH to encourage the ovaries to keep ovulating.
+Therefore, these levels can be raised before the last period occurs, which means they are not a reliable test for the diagnosis of menopause.
 Raised levels of FSH and LH are in keeping with perimenopause.
-During the menstrual cycle, FSH levels rise and then fall; therefore, the test needs to be done at a certain stage of the cycle, usually at the start of your period (days 2-4).
+During the menstrual cycle, FSH levels rise and then fall, so the test needs to be done at a certain stage of the cycle, usually at the start of your period (days 2-4).

 The thyroid is an endocrine gland located at the front of your neck, below the voice box.
 The thyroid produces hormones that regulate metabolism and other biological functions.
 It also influences nearly every organ in the body, including the reproductive system.
 At times, the thyroid can produce too many or too few hormones.
 An underactive thyroid (hypothyroidism) can cause symptoms similar to those of perimenopause, such as abnormal uterine bleeding and irritability.
 It is common and affects nearly 5% of women.

-When this happens, the pituitary gland in the brain floods the bloodstream with thyroid stimulating hormone to stimulate the thyroid gland to produce more thyroid hormones to meet the body's needs to regulate systems such as body temperature, metabolism, and heart rate.
 Low oestrogen affects the thyroid gland’s ability to produce enough triiodothyronine (T3) and thyroxine (T4) to meet the body’s needs to regulate things such as your body's temperature, metabolism, and heart rate.
 As well as the effect of declining oestrogen levels on the thyroid, the function of the thyroid itself declines as we age, albeit slowly.
 High TSH is indicative of an 'underactive' thyroid.
-Moodiness, forgetfulness, depression, abnormal uterine bleeding, and weight gain are all associated with both hypothyroidism and the perimenopause.
-That said, hyperthyroidism (i.e., an overactive thyroid gland) also produces similar symptoms such as disturbed sleep, palpitations, sleep intolerance, and hot flushes.
+Moodiness, forgetfulness, depression, abnormal uterine bleeding, and weight gain are all associated with both hypothyroidism and perimenopause.

 WHY TREAT MENOPAUSE?